 CIEEM has now published the outcomes of its research into the relationship between Biodiversity Net Gain (BNG) delivery and people’s wellbeing and its recommendations for the future.

 BNG can benefit people directly, for example when communities can enjoy high quality natural surroundings either by BNG being achieved within the development footprint or when a biodiversity offset increases people’s access to, or views of, nature.
 Indirectly, of course, more biodiversity in the right place has a wider societal benefit of supporting a healthy environment for everyone.
 But poorly– designed BNG can be detrimental to people’s wellbeing, restricting access to nature with a development site, for example, without adequate alternative provision.

-Existing policies should enable BNG to benefit people, and ensure that potential detrimental impacts on people from BNG are addressed.
+Existing and planned policies should enable BNG to benefit people, and ensure that potential detrimental impacts on people from BNG are addressed.
 However, for social impacts of BNG to be properly considered it must be in a holistic way that fully understands or addresses how people’s wellbeing is affected.

 The BNG and Wellbeing Project team delivered a webinar about the project in November 2020 which can be viewed here.